unikraft/summer-of-code-2021/content/en/docs/sessions/04-complex-applications/index.md

 ## 02. Sqlite - Change the filesystem (Tutorial)

-In the previous exercise, we have chosen to use as filesystem 9pfs.
+In the previous exercise, we have chosen to use 9pfs as filesystem.
 For this exercise, you'll have to change the filesystem to RamFS and load the SQLlite script as we have done in the previous exercise.

 First, we need to change the filesystem to InitRD.
 We can obtain that by using the command `make menuconfig` and from the vfscore option, we select the default root filesystem as InitRD.

 ![filesystems menu](/docs/sessions/04-complex-applications/images/filesystems.png)

 The InitRD filesystem can load only [cpio archives](https://www.ibm.com/docs/en/zos/2.2.0?topic=formats-cpio-format-cpio-archives), so to load our SQLite script into RamFS filesystem, we need to create a cpio out of it.
 This can be achieved the following way: Create a folder, move the SQLite script in it, and cd in it.
 After that can simply run the following command: `find -depth -print | tac | bsdcpio -o --format newc > ../archive.cpio` and you'll obtain an cpio archive called `archive.cpio` in the parent directory.

-Further, you need to run the following qemu command:
+Further, you need to run the following qemu command to run the instance:
 ```
 ./qemu_guest.sh -k build/app-sqlite_kvm-x86_64 -m 100 -i archive.cpio
 ```